waqar-ahmed91/project-ml/README.md

 - Deploy a container using Kubernetes and make a prediction
 - Upload a complete Github repo with CircleCI to indicate that your code has been tested

-You can find a detailed [project rubric, here](https://review.udacity.com/#!/rubrics/2576/view).

-**The final implementation of the project will showcase your abilities to operationalize production microservices.**

----
+## Project Files Explanation

+circleci: config.yml file for configuration. app.py: A Flask app to predict the house prices.
+Makefile: To install requirements and lint testing.
+Dokerfile: For image building. run_docker.sh: To run the app through docker make_prediction.sh: To send the request for prediction. upload_docker.sh: For uploading the image to docker. run_kubernetes.sh: For running the app in kubernetes.

 ## Setup the Environment

-- Create a virtualenv and activate it
+- Create a virtualenv (e.g. python3 -m venv ~/.devops) and activate it (e.g. source ~/.devops/bin/activate)
 - Run `make install` to install the necessary dependencies
+- Run `make lint` to lint the files

 ### Running `app.py`